PoseDiffusion: Solving Pose Estimation via Diffusion-aided Bundle Adjustment

 Diffusion models~\cite{ho_denoising_2020,sohl2015deep,song2019generative} are a class of likelihood-based models.
-They aim to learn a complex data distribution by capturing the inverse of a diffusion process from data to a simple distribution, usually through a noising and denoising process.
+They model a complex data distribution by learning to invert a diffusion process from data to a simple distribution, usually by means of noising and denoising.
 The noising process gradually converts the data sample $x$ into noise by a sequence of $T \in \N$ steps.
 The model is then trained to learn the \textit{de}noising process.

-The Denoising Diffusion Probabilistic Model (DDPM) specifically defines the noising process to be Gaussian.
+A Denoising Diffusion Probabilistic Model (DDPM) specifically defines the noising process to be Gaussian.
 Given a variance schedule $\beta_1, ..., \beta_T$ of $T$ steps, the noising transitions are defined as follows: